Portrait of Nathaniel Brown Palmer

 The Palmer, completed in 1992, is 308 feet long and is ice-classed ABS-A2, capable of breaking three feet of level ice at three knots.
 The Palmer can accommodate 39 scientists and staff in one and two-person staterooms.
-Each stateroom has a television and computer Ethernet connection.
-The ship has a galley and a common dining area, conference room/library, lounge with audio and visual systems, a sauna and an exercise room.
+Each stateroom has a television and computer network connection.
+The ship has a galley and a common dining area, conference room/library, lounge with audio and visual systems, a sauna, and an exercise room.

 For more information on living conditions, see Life Onboard the Nathaniel B. Palmer.